PhilipYip1988/python-tutorials/001_install/001_windows_install/readme.md

 * 250 GB SSD or Superior
 * Google Chrome or Microsoft Edge Browser

-The performance will be very poor if these system requirements are not satisfied.
+The performance for Python will be very poor if these system requirements are not satisfied.

 # Mambaforge Install